IGoMorocco Sahara desert tour – part 2 is a continuations of Sahara desert tour.

-The start of trek back was sombre, it was still dark, everybody was tired and nobody could put any thought’s together.
+The start of trek back was somber, it was still dark, everybody was tired and nobody could put any thought’s together.
 However once there was a glimmer of light, the sun peeked through the darkness and the heat hit our faces our spirits raised again.
 Roxy was being nice to me, the golden rolls of the desert made me smile and all was good.

 The guide found a nice dune for us to stop, so we could watch and enjoy with bated breath for the sun come into full view.
 I can honestly say I don’t think I’ve ever seen so many miserable and tired people all become happy and jovial in one place in such a small amount of time.
-The sun rise was literally like somebody flicking a switch.
+The sunrise was literally like somebody flicking a switch.

-Once the sun took It’s rightful place in the sky, we hopped back onto our camels, Roxy and I were friends again and we enjoyed what little time we had left in the Desert.
+Once the sun took Its rightful place in the sky, we hopped back onto our camels, Roxy and I were friends again and we enjoyed what little time we had left in the Desert.

 A long Drive back to Marrakech.

-The last leg of the tour included the long drive back to Marrakech…I mean a 10 hour ride back, in which most of us just slept.
+The last leg of the tour included the long drive back to Marrakech…I mean a 10-hour ride back, in which most of us just slept.

 Disappointment from other tour groups.

 We met up with the other guys from our original group one last time before the journey back to Marrakech and they had not had a good time of it.
-They informed us that they were taken to another part of the desert and thus missed the sun set.
+They informed us that they were taken to another part of the desert and thus missed the sunset.
 Some of them had to wait around because their tours didn’t provide enough camels so the poor animals had to take one load and come back for another.
-They also didn’t have any entertainment, and their camps were atrocious according them.
+They also didn’t have any entertainment, and their camps were atrocious according to them.
 (Some of these guys had paid a lot more money than we did with IGoMorocco.)